Patternslib/Patterns/docs/patterns/toggle.rst

 * ``none``: do not remember the toggle state (default)
 * ``session``: remember the status as part of the session storage
 * ``local``: remember the state as part of the local page storage.

-Local storage is probably not what you want since a browser will reset it as soon as you switch to another page or reload the current page.